 Street Rds was originally created as a motor garage with a future residence

 above.
 The residence was never built and the building was

 subsequently converted to a church meeting hall and then purchased by

 the Council.
 Just north of High Street Rd, in the late 1930s, the

 local farmer created a large dam which was used for stock and crop

 irrigation.
 With subdivision of the land in St Johns Wood Rd the dam was

-Damper Creek and the surrounding bushland was saved from
+Damper Creek and the surrounding bushland were saved from

 subdivision and road construction in 1969 by local